franckvalot/opencell-website-test/content/solution/byindustry.md

       * Orange

       * Salt Mobile
-  - nav: 'UTILITIES '
+    nav: TELCO
-    title: Utilities & Energy
+    title: 'Telco, Cloud & Internet of Things'
-    videoid: xcJtL7QggTI
+    videoid: Bey4XXJAqS8
-    content: >-
+  - content: >-
       ## CRITICAL FEATURES

       Industry deregulation and technological change are changing the business model of utility businesses.
 Opencell accelerates the change by providing an agile and cost-effective businesses that can respond to multiple scenarios including the converged billing of multiple services, real-time or prepaid billing using smart meters etc. and can be successfully for any size of business.

       ## CUSTOMERS

       * Engie